Malice-in-Chains/Reckon/README.md

   Stage 4: Targeted service scanning/enumeration - Using the results from the quick scan and version scan, Reckon will begin running more aggressive scanners against the previously identified ports/services.

-Services are targeted in the following order:
+Services are targeted in the following order - HTTP/HTTPS, SMB/NetBIOS/Samba, Other

-HTTP/HTTPS -
-Curl for Web headers of the / directory
-HTTP NSE Safe Scripts
-Default Nikto scan
-Default Dirb scan (common.txt)

 NOTE - In an attempt to prevent inaccurate results, DoS condictions, and general performance issues, Reckon only allows one instance of Nikto to run at a time.
 For example, if a single target has http ports 80, 443, and 8080 open (or multiple targets have port 80 open), Reckon will create a scan queue so that Nikto is run on each port (or host) one at a time rather than similtaniously.
 This same consideration is also done for dirb scans.
 This can be disabled using the --noqueue arguement, but I wouldn't advise it.

-SMB/Samba/NetBIOS -
-Running SMB NSE Safe Scripts
-Running enum4linux
-Running SMB-Vuln NSE Scripts - This fuction is disabled by default due to the potential of crashing the target system(s) but can be enabled by using the --dangerous argument.

-All other services -
-Running related NSE safe scripts

 5).
 Expand Target Scope - After the scans for the top 100 tcp ports have completed, Reckon will begin targeting the remaining tcp ports and proceed through stages 2, 3, and 4 before completing (or moving to the next host if a host list was provided as an argument).